crocodic-studio/crudbooster/README.md

 [<img src="http://crudbooster.com/CrudBooster_Banner.png"/>](http://crudbooster.com)

 CRUDBooster is a Laravel CRUD Generator.
 With a new concept of scaffolding, very easy for the beginner and professional.
 It's easy to use, easy to custom, and very flexible.
 Don't limit your mind, CRUDBooster gives us a true flexibility to develop an app.
 You can utilize its built in CRUD Generator or even you just need for your master data only.
+(LARAVEL KNOWLEDGE IS A MUST)

 ## Features
 - CRUD Generator With GUI